 Now this is a pretty extreme interview and (fingers crossed) you won’t find yourself facing that firing line – but it does emphasise the absolute importance of doing your research before an interview.

-Below, I’ve put together a list of the 8 crucial things that you MUST research before any job interview, courtesy of our friends at The Interview Academy.
+Below, here is a list of the 8 crucial things that you MUST research before any job interview, courtesy of our friends at The Interview Academy.

 1. What They Do.